. . . and Other Frequently Asked Questions

 What if we already agree on lots of issues?

-Any agreements previously reached will expedite the mediation, thereby saving time and reducing the cost.
+Great!
+Any agreements already reached will expedite the mediation, thereby saving time and reducing the cost.

 Are there times when it’s not appropriate to mediate?